bibek12345/DIPC/CloudWorkshop_DIPC_500.md

 ![](images/500/Image500_2.png)

-this means your system has NO staging area to upload the data temporarily to prep it.
+this means your system has NO defined staging area  to upload the data temporarily to prep it.

 In order to define the staging area: